-The Arkansas Archeological Survey collects information about sites through its 11 Research Stations (regional offices) that are scattered across Arkansas, and through its centralized records center in Fayetteville.
+The Arkansas Archeological Survey collects information about sites through its Research Stations (regional offices) that are scattered across Arkansas, and through its Coordinating Office in Fayetteville.
 Most Research Stations have responsibility for a group of specific Arkansas counties, and all of the Survey's archeologists can pass site information on to the appropriate regional office.
 Site information is confidential so that site owners won't be bothered with trespassers, and the sites themselves won't be damaged or destroyed by vandals.

-Anyone can report an archeological site to the Survey by contacting one of the regional Research Stations or the headquarters Coordinating office in Fayetteville.
+Anyone can report an archeological site to the Survey by contacting one of the regional Research Stations or the Coordinating Office in Fayetteville.